jrowen/ARM-rstudio-server/README.md

 sudo enter-chroot -n stretch
 sudo rstudio-server start
 ```
-From a new Chrome tab navigate to `localhost:8787` and log in using your chroot credendials.
+Finally, rom a new Chrome tab navigate to `localhost:8787` and log in using your chroot credendials.

+## Contributions
+Please don't hesitate to file an issue if you run into problems, and pull requests are welcome.